top of page

 Borderline

-Clinical Definition: Borderline personality disorder (BPD) is characterized by intense emotional instability, fear of abandonment, impulsivity, and unstable relationships, diagnosed through specific criteria.
+Clinical Definition: Borderline personality disorder (BPD) involves intense emotional instability, fear of being abandoned, impusive behavior, and unstable relationships.

-Common Misuse: Used to describe someone who is overly emotional, dramatic, or has relationship conflicts, without clinical context.
+Common Misuse: This term often describes someone who is overly emotional, dramatic, or having relationship issues, without clinical context.

 Example of Misuse: "He’s so borderline, always overreacting to everything."
 (This likely describes emotional reactivity, not BPD.)